bldavies/bldavies.com/content/blog/2020-06-13-applying-economics-phd-programs/index.md

 Stanford asked me to match the courses I'd taken with courses offered at Stanford.
 The matching took a while because the courses I took at UC often matched Stanford courses in different subject areas and at different degree levels.

-New Zealand universities uses a nine-point GPA system, whereas the universities I applied to use a four-point system.
+New Zealand universities use a nine-point GPA system, whereas the universities I applied to use a four-point system.
 Some programs asked me to report my GPA on its original scale, some asked me to convert it to the four-point scale, and some asked me to leave the GPA field blank.
 Overall, the difference in systems didn't seem to be problematic.